NeuMe-Neurotech/.github/profile/README.md

 We are on a mission to make cutting-edge cognitive rehabilitation accessible to every Indian family who is hoping for a miracle.

 For Partnerships & Investors & Collaborations : Let's schedule a deeper technical dive.
-Contact us at ceo@neumeneurotech.com For general inquiries : Contact us at contact@neumeneurotech.com
+Contact us at ceo@neumeneurotech.com <br>
+For general inquiries : Contact us at contact@neumeneurotech.com

 Let’s bring back the memories.
 Let’s bring back them.